univention/office365/doc/README-code.md

 To determine which attributes of UDM objects should be replicated to Azure and how this should be done (some need to be processed before being replicated) a number of variables are set in UCR that define this behavior.

-The ConnectorAttributes contains the attributes that should be replicated to Azure, load the attributes from UCR and implement the logic to process the attributes before they are replicated.
+The `ConnectorAttributes` contain the attributes that should be replicated to Azure, load the attributes from UCR and implement the logic to process the attributes before they are replicated.

 * `mapping`: Maps the names of LDAP attributes to the names of the attributes in the Azure Active Directory.